-- 2. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1. - 3.
-Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 4.
-At least 75% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+2. Up to 40% of the UCITS fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.

+3. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

+4. At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.